 According to research results, fans would like to see homophobia taken out of football, that the FA were not doing enough to tackle the issue and that they would be comfortable to see a player on their team come out of the closet.

+Here is a list of professional male footballers who came out public and announced their homosexuality.
 It is worth mentioning that several high-profile female footballers have recently come out as lesbian with attitudes around the women's game being more tolerant than the men's.

-Collin Martin, born on November 9, 1994, is an American professional soccer player who plays as a midfielder for San Diego Loyal in the USL Championship.
+, born on November 9, 1994, is an American professional soccer player who plays as a midfielder for San Diego Loyal in the USL Championship.
 He has played for D.C.
 United and Minnesota United FC in Major League Soccer, and for Richmond Kickers and Hartford Athletic in the United Football League.

 He came out as gay in June 2018, making him the only out man in any of the big five American sports leagues or any top-division professional men's national soccer league.